 –Is there a certain part that you have a particular attachment to?

 Ohta: I mean, it’s got to be when the two of them sing “secret word of love” together.

 Miyazaki: You mean the guitar that made AiM-san cry.
 That guitar is the best.

-AiM: I wanted to be there when they were recording that guitar part, but unfortunately, when they got there, they seemed to have already finished.
+AiM: I wanted to be there when they were recording that guitar part, but unfortunately, by the time I got there, they seemed to have already finished.

 –Please tell us how you came to participate on the original Adventure, and what your feelings were at the time.